mahi495/pmo_portfolio/README.md

 2. Go to **⚙️ Settings → API keys → Create new secret key**.
 3. Copy the string (starts with `sk‑`).
 Paste it into your local shell or GitHub secret.

-New accounts receive **US $5 free credit** (enough for ±10 000 summaries) valid for 3 months.
+New accounts receive **US$5 free credit** (enough for ±10,000 summaries) valid for 3 months.
 After that, add a payment method or swap to the free Hugging Face tier.

 ---